itstrueitstrueitsrealitsreal/cafe-management-system/backend/README.md

 - **GET** `/cafes/:id`: Get details of a specific cafe.
 - **PUT** `/cafes/:id`: Update a specific cafe.
 - **DELETE** `/cafes/:id`: Delete a specific cafe and all employees associated with it.
+- **GET** `/cafes?location=<location>`: Get a list of all cafes with a specific location, with the response being sorted by the highest number of employees first.
+If a valid location is provided, it will filter the list to return only cafes that is within the area
+  If an invalid location is provided, it should return an empty list.
+  If no location is provided, it should list down all cafes.

 ### Employee Endpoints

 - **GET** `/employees`: Get a list of all employees.
+- **GET** `/employees?cafe=<id>`: Get a list of all employees in a specific cafe by passing in its id.
 - **POST** `/employees`: Create a new employee.
 - **GET** `/employees/:id`: Get details of a specific employee.
 - **PUT** `/employees/:id`: Update a specific employee.